koopjs/koop/README.md

 ## Koop Monorepo

 This repository is home of the Koop monorepo.
-In contains a collection of packages that are shipped by default with every Koop instance.  [koop-core](https://github.com/koopjs/koop/packages/koop-core) is the parent package and is used to generate a default configuration of Koop.
+In contains a collection of packages that are shipped by default with every Koop instance.  [koop-core](https://github.com/koopjs/koop/packages/core) is the parent package and is used to generate a default configuration of Koop.
 References to the "Koop version" refer to the version of this package.
-The other packages in this monorepo are dependencies of koop-core and include the Geoservices output-plugin and its dependencies, the default in-memory data cache, and a logger.
+The other packages in this monorepo are dependencies of core and include the Geoservices output-plugin and its dependencies, the default in-memory data cache, and a logger.
 All other plugins (providers, outputs, etc) are in separate repositories.

 The Koop dependency graph is shown below.
 ![Screen Shot 2022-11-30 at 1 03 46 PM](https://user-images.githubusercontent.com/4369192/204908289-82659cfe-fcf3-404a-aa70-79baf540f1b8.png)